Cornplanter: Post-Revolutionary War years

+Cornplanter was particularly impressed by the beliefs and practices of the Quakers.
+Like the Quakers, Cornplanter and his half-brother, the religious leader Handsome Lake, strongly opposed the use of liquor, and unlike other Protestant groups, the goal of Quaker missionaries was to educate rather than convert.
+Cornplanter invited Quakers to the Cornplanter Tract to help the Seneca learn new skills such as animal husbandry, carpentry and smithing as they could no longer rely on hunting or the fur trade as a way of life.
+He also encouraged Seneca men to become involved in growing crops, a task which traditionally was done by women.

 In 1794, Cornplanter was a signatory to the Treaty of Canandaigua.
 The treaty proclaimed "peace and friendship" between the United States of America and the Iroquois, and affirmed their land rights in the state of New York.

 Three years later he signed the Treaty of Big Tree that established Seneca reservations within their traditional territory.

-In 1803, Cornplanter met with President Thomas Jefferson in Washington.

 Eventually, Cornplanter became disillusioned with his relationship with the Americans.
-To help fight the drunkenness and despair suffered by many Indians, his half-brother Handsome Lake preached that the Seneca must return to the traditional way of life and take part in religious ceremonies.
+To fight the drunkenness and despair suffered by many Indians, his half-brother Handsome Lake preached that the Seneca must return to the traditional way of life and take part in religious ceremonies.
 Cornplanter heeded Handsome Lake's prophecy that they should return to traditional ways and turn away from European assimilation.
 He burned his military uniform, broke his sword, and destroyed his medals.
 He closed the schools but did not completely break relations with the Quakers as he retained his respect for them.

 Cornplanter occasionally openly expressed his disdain for whites.
 Upon taking a short ride on the first steamboat to navigate the upper Allegheny River, Cornplanter, while generally impressed with the boat, quipped that "white men will do anything to avoid using their muscles."

 During the War of 1812, Cornplanter did not play an active role in the fighting along the Niagara River, however, his son Henry and his nephew Chainbreaker, also known as Blacksnake actively supported the Americans.